 - The head of PCC of ICP Forests is now Walter Seidling, who replaces Martin Lorenz. - ICP Materials have a new co-chair Pasquale Spezzano, who replaces Stephan Doytchinov. - The Joint Expert Group on Dynamic Modelling will meet in October 2014, in Sitges.
-The shape and form of JEG DM activities after 2014 will be subject to further review. - In WGSR, the Expert Group on Techno-Economic Instruments (EGTEI) is expected to become a Task Force (TF TEI) and to integrate the TF POP and TF HM by the end of 2014. - The Task Force on Reactive nitrogen has now a new co chair from Denmark (Tommy Dalgaard), who takes over from Oene Oenema.
+The shape and form of JEG DM activities after 2014 will be subject to further review. - In WGSR, the Expert Group on Techno-Economic Instruments (EGTEI) is expected to become a Task Force (TF TEI) and to integrate the TF POP and TF HM by the end of 2014. - The Task Force on Reactive nitrogen has now a new co chair from Denmark (information on his name?), who replaces Oene Oenema (?).